close

 • Human-Computer Interaction

-Within the core electives for Computer Science you will choose between one of the specialisations offered: Data Science or Software and Systems Engineering.
-Within the chosen specialisation you will earn at least 18 ECTS, with the option of taking 6 ECTS credits worth of courses in the other specialisation.
+Within the core electives for Computer Science you will choose between one of the specialisations offered: namely, Data Science or Software and Systems Engineering.
+Within the chosen specialisation you will earn at least 18 ECTS, with the option of taking 6 ECTS credits' worth of courses in the other specialisation.

-Data Science, including: Maching Learning, Deep Learning, Natural Language Processing with Deep Learning, Computer Vision, Secure and Private Computing, Advanced Databases.
+Data Science, including Machine Learning, Deep Learning, Natural Language Processing with Deep Learning, Computer Vision, Secure and Private Computing, Advanced Databases.

-Software and Systems Engineering, including: Software Asessment: From Planning to Experimentation, Event-driven and Process-oriented Architectures, Ubiquitous Computing, Web-based Autonomous Systems, Programming Languages
+Software and Systems Engineering, including Software Assessment courses such as From Planning to Experimentation, Event-Driven and Process-Oriented Architectures, Ubiquitous Computing, Web-Based Autonomous Systems, Programming Languages.

-The Master's project will enable you to combine your skills and knowledge obtained during your Computer Science education and apply it to a software engineering project.
-The project takes place in the 3rd semester and is conducted in groups.
+The Master's Project will enable you to combine your skills and knowledge obtained during your studies on the Computer Science programme and to apply them to a software engineering project.
+The project takes place in the third semester and is conducted in groups.
 During the project you will be supervised by one of our professors and her/his team of researchers.
 The project can be executed in collaboration with industry or partner institutions.

-The Master’s thesis covers the entire 4th semester and enables you to concentrate on a complex research question within a topic in the field of Computer Science.
-While the Master's project is geared toward practice, whereas the Master's thesis is a research-oriented project.
-You will work on the thesis individually, but you will be closely supervised by a faculty member and her/his research team.
-An excellent Master's thesis gives you the opportunity to pursue an academic career.
+The master’s thesis covers the entire fourth semester and enables you to concentrate on a complex research question dealing with a topic in the field of computer science.
+While the Master's Project is geared toward practice, the master's thesis is research-oriented.
+You will work on the thesis individually, but you will be closely supervised by a faculty member and their research team.
+An excellent master's thesis gives you the opportunity to pursue an academic career.

-For your management courses, you can choose between a wide range of courses offered within the HSG portfolio.
+For your management courses, you can choose between a wide range of courses offered in the HSG portfolio.
 Here you will find courses on topics such as leadership, entrepreneurship, finance, marketing and strategic management.
-Some of the courses are tailored to the Computer Science programme, others are offered by other master programmes at the University of St.Gallen.
+Some of the courses are tailored to the Computer Science programme, while others are offered by other master's programmes at the University of St.Gallen.

-As a unique and valuable element of each Master’s programme in St.Gallen, the contextual studies offer a wide range of topics covering social, economic, and legal aspects of technology.
-The purpose of the context courses is to foster reflection competencies.
-Students reflect on what they learned within a differnt context.
-The courses may include topics such as history, philosophy, psychology or ethics.
-A wide selection of small courses are offered and you will take these courses together with students across all Master programmes, which fosters integrative thinking.
+As a unique and valuable element of each master’s programme in St.Gallen, the Contextual Studies offer a wide range of topics covering social, economic, and legal aspects of technology.
+The purpose of these courses is to foster critical thinking; you reflect on what you have learned in a different context.
+The courses may include fields such as history, philosophy, psychology or ethics.
+A wide selection of such courses is offered, and you will take these courses together with students from across all master's programmes, which helps to foster integrative thinking.

 north